 Railroad Day at Three Rivers Museum

-For ten years Three Rivers Museum has honored our railroad heritage on a Saturday in May with railroad enthusiasts from all over the country coming together for reunions, lectures, sharing, and just plain fun!
+For twelve years Three Rivers Museum has honored our railroad heritage on a Saturday in May with railroad enthusiasts from all over the country coming together for reunions, lectures, sharing, and just plain fun!
 Local model railroaders bring their beautiful layouts with their prized trains for enjoyment for young and old alike.

 Railroads have been an important part of Muskogee since the MK&T put the first line through this area in 1872 establishing the City of Muskogee.
 Recognizing our great railroad heritage, Three Rivers Museum, 220 Elgin, will celebrate Railroad Day, Saturday May 6 from 10:30 a.m. to 3 p.m.